 To begin with you have prepared a time series plot for the data.
 The following is the R code you have used to read the data in R and plot a time series chart.

-Clearly the above chart has an upward trend for tractors sales and there is also a seasonal component that we have already analysed an earlier article on time series decomposition.
+Clearly the above chart has an upward trend for tractors sales and there is also a seasonal component that we have already analyzed an earlier article on time series decomposition.

 Step 2: Difference data to make data stationary on mean (remove trend)